Looking for St. Patrick's Day trivia? See how many of these questions you and your kids can answer!

 The history of Valentine's Day is full of theories about how the holiday began.
 Read about the history of Valentine's Day with this exercise and activity.

-Help your child learn about theme with this reading comprehension page, featuring a story from Panchatantra, classic animal fables from India.
+Help your kid learn about theme with a reading comprehension page that features a story from Panchatantra, a collection of classic animal fables from India.

-Help your budding reader learn to identify theme with this Panchatantra story, a classic fable from India that has a moral lesson.
+Help your young reader learn to identify themes with the Panchatantra story "The Broken Pot" a classic fable from India that has a moral lesson.

 Playwrights and romantics alike, here's a reading comprehension sheet based on Romeo and Juliet, one of Shakespeare's most famous tragedies.